svsatish/learning/YAML/notes.md

 ### Tags

+Tags provide us with three functions:
+- to assign a universal resource indicator,
+%TAG ! prefix
-Tags provide us with three functions: The ability to assign a universal resource indicator, the ability to assign local tags to that indicator, and the ability to change how the YAML parser reads certain scalars when processing the YAML itself.
-We first take a look at how to assign a URI using the %TAG header, then we assign some local tags with !, before finally learning how to use the !! indicator to change the data type of a scalar.
+- the ability to assign local tags to that indicator, !TAG
+- and the ability define datatype explicitly & change how the YAML parser reads certain scalars when processing the YAML itself.
+Example:
+age: !!string 34

 Default data types:
 * seq - Sequence
 * map - Map